Healthfirst Bronze vs MetroPlusHealth Bronze B-2 - Review & Which one is best?

 A deductible is an amount paid out of pocket by the patient before an insurance provider will pay any expenses.
-Expenses are effected due to when they must be paid, either pre-deductible or post- deductible.
+Expenses are affected due to when they must be paid, either pre-deductible or post- deductible.
 For primary care, Healthfirst covers three visits before 50% coinsurance is applied post deductible.
 MetroPlusHealth applied 50% coinsurance post deductible for each primary care visit.

-Hospital coverage is what the insurance would cover if you have to use hospital whether or not it's planned.
+Hospital coverage is what the insurance would cover if you have to use a hospital whether or not it's planned.
 There's a 50% Coinsurance after deductible for both Healthfirst as well as MetroPlusHealth.

 Urgent Care Coverage